gitlabhq/gitlabhq/doc/ci/yaml/README.md

 1. If no `stages` is defined in `.gitlab-ci.yml`, then by default the `build`, `test` and `deploy` are allowed to be used as job's stage by default.
-2. If a job doesn't specify `stage`, the job is assigned the `test` stage.
+2. If a job doesn't specify a `stage`, the job is assigned the `test` stage.

 ### types